Amnraj12/firstaidcli/README.md

 > **Important:**
 > Both Llama models used in this project (`llama-3.2-90b-vision-preview` and `llama-3.2-11b-vision-preview`) have been officially decommissioned and are no longer accessible.
 > Additionally, other models such as certain versions of Gemma or DeepSeek may also be deprecated or unavailable.
 > To ensure continued functionality, you must update or replace these models with currently supported alternatives.
+> This can be achieved by simply updating references to the deprecated models.
 > Running the app with deprecated models will result in errors or degraded performance.

 ---